What is Fretscape?

 There are hundreds of ways to play the same chord.
 How do I know which one to use?

 That's exactly the problem Fretscape was built to solve.
 The "right" voicing depends entirely on context - specifically, what chord you're coming from and going to next.
 Fretscape scores every voicing based on how it flows with the chords around it, not just how it sounds alone.
 Enter your progression and it picks the voicing path that minimizes hand movement and maximizes anchor fingers across the whole sequence.
+Explore the Chord Explorer to see for yourself.

 I have small hands or limited finger reach.
 Can Fretscape help?

 Absolutely.
 Fretscape's filters let you set a maximum fret span (how far your fingers need to stretch), limit the number of fingers required, exclude specific fingers like the pinky, and filter for open chord shapes that don't require long stretches.
 These constraints are applied before voicings are scored, so every result you see fits your physical capabilities.
+Learn how Fretscape adapts to every hand.

 Coverage & Compatibility